murkwr/html-desktop-sim/README.md

 ## License
 This project is licensed under the [MIT License](LICENSE).
-You are free to use, modify, and distribute with attribution.
+You can copy, adapt, and use this repo for workshops or lessons with attribution.

 ---